YinzhenXu/Dataset_arXiv_2402.06141/README.md

 Data format:

 Each data file consists of two columns.
-The first column represents Q^2 in units of GeV^2, the second column gives the corresponding value of the form factor F(Q^2).
+The first column represents Q^2 in units of GeV^2, the second column gives the corresponding value of the EFFs F(Q^2).

 File names: